mcgill-robotics/AUV-2025/catkin_ws/src/controls/README.md

 ## Overview

-The controls package is responsible for determining the effort the AUV should exert at a given moment in time based on a target and the current state
+The controls package is responsible for determining the effort the AUV should exert at a given moment in time based on a target and the current state.

 Currently, only the depth is controlled.

 ### License

-The source code is released under a [MIT license](controls/LICENSE).
+The source code is released under a [MIT license](LICENSE.md).

 The controls package has been tested under [ROS] Noetic opropulsionn Ubuntu 20.04.